All children have the right to be children;

 They have a great sense of solidarity among themselves and towards the poor.

 Street children are therefore the first and most important resource to reach our aim.
 Our strategy is to work with the children, not for them.
-The children are very useful in analyzing their situation, the problems they are facing and in finding background information for possible solutions.
-We believe that the long-term solution lies in accessible forms of education and increasing chances of getting employment.
-The knowledge and skills that are needed for the job market, can be acquired either through formal education or informal on-the-job training.
+The children are powerful in analyzing their situation, the problems they are facing and in finding background information for possible solutions.
+We believe that the long-term answer is two-fold:

 Our core values